lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 2.** The soul is as a weaned child:

-1\.In conversion.
+1\.
+In conversion.

-2\.In sanctification, which is a continual weaning from the world and sin.
+2\.
+In sanctification, which is a continual weaning from the world and sin.

-3\.In bereavement.
+3\.
+In bereavement.

-4\.In affliction of every kind.
+4\.
+In affliction of every kind.

-5\.In death.— *G. R.*
+5\.
+In death.— *G. R.*

 **Verse 2.**

-1\.The soul has to be weaned as well as the body.
+1\.
+The soul has to be weaned as well as the body.

 a) It is first nourished by others.

 b) It is afterward thrown upon its own resources.

-2\.The soul is weaned from one thing by giving its attention to another.
+2\.
+The soul is weaned from one thing by giving its attention to another.

 a) From worldly things by heavenly.